Craft Fix

 I’ve provided full instructions for my garland version below, but the general guidelines are:

-• Use the same length chain between pumpkin, ghost & cat motifs.
+• Use the same length chain between most motifs.

 • Use a longer length chain either side of a spider web, because these hang from a point & take up more space horizontally.

-• Make a longer length chain at each end, dependent on your use case & whether you need to tie the ends etc.
+• Make a longer length chain at each end of the garland, depending on your use case & whether you need to tie the ends etc.

-• You can optionally add a loop at each end for hanging by making an extra 20 chain at the end and then slip stitching into the 20th chain to form a loop.
+• You can optionally add a loop at each end for hanging by making an extra 12 chains at the end and then slip stitching into the 12th chain to form a loop.
 Do more/fewer chains to adjust the size of the loop as needed.

 If you are joining multiple motifs together at once, you need to attach the back of your motifs in between your chain lengths.

-If you just want to make my exact version, attaching is outlined in the step by step pattern instructions for that.
+If you just want to make my exact version, attaching is outlined in the step by step instructions below.
 But here are more detailed guidelines for attaching each motif type that will work for whatever layout you choose.

 Spider webs are the easiest to attach.
 First chain until you want to add it.
 With the back of the web facing you, put your hook through one of the 8 edge points of the web, yarn over hook & pull through the web and the chain on your hook.
 Your web is now attached & you can continue chaining.